Answers to Common Elder Abuse & Neglect Questions

 A:Though we are based in Miami, we handle elder abuse and neglect cases in every county across Florida.
 We also handle complex cases involving multiple states and federal jurisdictions.

 Q:Do I have to travel to your office to retain your services?

 A:No. Although you are always welcome to make an appointment and speak with us in person, you do not have to come into the office for the initial consultation.
 If you decide to move forward with our services, we can have the contingency fee contract (which is approved by the Florida Supreme Court) delivered to you via email, fax, overnight mail, or regular mail.
 You can return the signed contract in the same manner.

 Please note that once the case is filed, your in-person attendance at depositions or mediation may be necessary.
 Those will be scheduled in the county in which the case is being brought.

-Will I have to pay money out of my own pocket to bring the claim?
+Q:Will I have to pay money out of my own pocket to bring the claim?

-No. Our attorneys work on a contingency fee basis.
+A:No. Our attorneys work on a contingency fee basis.
 That means that we pay all of your costs upfront and are repaid at the end of the lawsuit only if we make a recovery on your behalf.

 If you notice anything unusual or have any reason to suspect that your elderly loved one may be the victim of nursing home abuse or neglect, take immediate action.
 If necessary, call 911.
 Otherwise, you can report the abuse to Adult Protective Services (APS) by phone at 1-800-962-2873 or online at reportabuse.dcf.state.fl.us.
 Reporting is available 24/7.
 You can also file a complaint with your local long-term care ombudsman.